Greenhouse gas analyses

 • Carbon Dioxide analyses - Continuous measurements

+Sampling from December 1970 to March 1972 was from Makara, Wellington (41.15 S, 174.41 E, 280 m), and from December 1972 has been at Baring Head (41.41 S, 174.87 E, 80 m).
 Determinations of atmospheric CO2 mixing ratios are made using a Siemens Ultramat-3 non‑dispersive infrared (NDIR) gas analyzer.
 Ambient air is dried in series using a glass trap in a refrigerator set at 2°C then through a metal trap immersed in an ethanol bath set at -80°C. The NDIR CO2 analyzer is connected via a gas manifold consisting of stainless steel tubing and computer-controlled solenoid switches to 12 gas cylinders and 2 sample air lines that are continually purged.
+Four working standard gases are measured every few hours.
+Eight online WMO standard gases, calibrated at a WMO Central Intercalibration Laboratory, are used to calibrate the working gases approximately every fortnight.
+The system operates automatically, running cycles of calibration gases and ambient air, and has the facility to be monitored or controlled remotely from another site.
+Baseline CO2 concentration data are selected when the wind is from a predominantly southerly direction and the standard deviation for the recorded data is less than 0.1 ppmv for 6 hours or more.

 • Carbon Dioxide - Grab Sampling

-Sampling and Measurement of 13CO2:
+Sampling and Measurement of 13CO2

 Air samples are collected in pairs of 5 L evacuated glass flasks during southerly wind baseline conditions.
 The flasks are returned to the Scripps Institution of Oceanography for measurements of 13CO2 and CO2 concentrations.

-• Sampling and Measurement of 14CO2:
+• Sampling and Measurement of 14CO2

 Sampling from 1954 to June 1987 was from Makara, Wellington (41.15 S, 174.41 E, 280 m), and from July 1988 has been at Baring Head (41.41 S, 174.87 E, 80 m).
 The samples have all been collected by static absorption of atmospheric CO2 into a solution of carbonate–free NaOH.
 From 1954 to 1997 the collection method used an exposed tray, which was generally exposed for intervals of 1 – 2 weeks.
 In 1999 the collection method changed to using an exposed bottle.
 The CO2 is extracted from the exposed NaOH solution by acidification followed by cryogenic distillation.
 From 1954 until May 1995, the 14C in the extracted carbon dioxide was determined by gas proportional counting.
 From May 1995 onwards the samples have been analysed by accelerator mass spectrometry.
-Considerable fractionation occurs during absorbtion into the NaOH solution, and the standard fractionation correction is used to determine a D14C value corrected to d13C = -25 per mil (‰).
+Considerable fractionation occurs during absorption into the NaOH solution, and the standard fractionation correction is used to determine a D14C value corrected to d13C = -25 per mil (‰).

 • Methane analyses

-Measurement procedure for CH4, 13CH4 and 14CH4:
+Measurement procedure for CH413CH4 and 14CH4

 • Carbon Monoxide

+CO concentrations are determined by gas chromatography fitted with a cold vapour atomic fluorescence spectrophotometer on the same air samples as those used for CH4 concentration measurements.
+Between 60 and 100 samples are collected each year, typically in southerly (on-shore) wind conditions.
+The measurements are compared against standards purchased from NOAA.
 Large dry whole air samples (1000-1200 L) are also collected for isotopic analysis.
 Typically 15-20 of these samples are collected each year.
 CO is extracted from the whole air samples by first removing CO2 with very high efficiency cryogenic trapping, then oxidising the CO and removing the resulting CO2 (Brenninkmeijer, 1993).
 As the extraction procedure is quantitative, a manometric measurement of the CO concentration can be obtained from pressure measurements of the extracted CO2 in a calibrated volume.
 The CO-derived CO2 is measured on a ratio isotope mass spectrometer for stable isotopes of 13C and 18O and then diluted with “dead” CO2, containing virtually no 14C, to provide approximately 0.2 - 0.3 mg of carbon for 14C measurement by accelerator mass spectrometry.

 • Non Methane Hydrocarbons

+An automatic air sampling and gas chromatograph system was established at Baring Head from December 1991 to September 1993; measurements were made at approximately 4-hourly intervals.
+The system was based on a Siemans Sichromat with cryogenic sample trapping by liquid nitrogen.
+From 1993 to 2000, flask samples were collected from Baring Head.
+The flask samples were analysed on a GC system based on a Varian 2740-20, with a two stage cryogenic trapping and transfer system.
+In addition to the light alkanes and alkenes, the system was sensitive to benzene, toluene, xylenes, ethyl benzene and methyl chloride.
+Detection limits were about 2 parts per trillion (1012) (ppt) for benzene and up to 10 ppt for the lighter non methane hydrocarbons.
 Calibration was by comparisons with reference mixtures containing about 30 NMHCs in ppb amounts.
 To establish a reliable and stable calibration, several air samples were exchanged between NIWA and KFA Julich.
 Local working standards were prepared from mixtures of light hydrocarbons supplied by BOC Gases in New Zealand and NIST in the United States.
 The lab also participated in the international intercomparison exercise for NMHCs, NOMHICE (Apel et al., J. Geophys.
 Res., 99, 16651-16664, 1994).

 • Surface Ozone